A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Problem Definition

-Finally, since agents within a given partition in $\Pii^*$ have similar state and choice probabilities, we can conclude that their utility function are also similar.
-We can formulate the utility function in the $\Pii^*(q)$-space as follows:

-Similarly, we can also write the value function and the choice-specific value function in terms of the discretized state space.
+Finally, we can also write the value function and the choice-specific value function in terms of the discretized state space.
 Conceptually, once we have a perfect discretization $\Pii^*$, we can treat $\Pii^*(q)$ as a categorical variable in addition to $\X$, and ignore $q$.
+Note that under this new specification, the discretization $\Pii^*$ itself is a primitive that we need to learn, in addition to $\theta_1$, and $\theta_2$.

-As such, all the methods available for the estimation of dynamic discrete choice models (e.g., nested fixed point, two-step estimators) are directly applicable here, with $\{\X, \PP\}$ as the state-space.
-Thus, all the consistency and efficiency properties of the estimator used would directly translate to this setting.
+Note that once we have a discretization, i.e., a mapping from the $\Q$-space to $\hat{\PP}$-space, all the methods available for the estimation of dynamic discrete choice models (e.g., nested fixed point, two-step estimators) are directly applicable here, with $\{\X, \hat{\PP}\}$ as the state space.
+Thus, all the consistency and efficiency properties of the estimator used would directly translate to this setting, i.e., are valid conditional on the state variables, $\{\X, \hat{\PP}\}$.
+We provide a more detailed discussion of estimation and inference in $\S$\ref{ssec:est_summary}.